 He is a member of the Nova Scotia Barristers’ Society, the Canadian Bar Association, CAMPUT: Canada’s Energy and Utility Regulators, and the National Association of Regulatory Utility Commissioners (US).

 Steven Murphy, MBA, P.Eng.

+Mr. Murphy was appointed as a full-time member of the Board on July 28, 2016.
 Prior to joining the Board, Mr. Murphy worked for 28 years in the Engineering Consulting Industry.
 He previously worked for WSP Canada and AECOM Canada Ltd., where he served as Senior Manager for Atlantic Canada for both firms.
 He also worked for CBCL Limited as the Manager of the Municipal Engineering Department, as well as a Senior Project Manager.
 The primary areas of his engineering practice were water, wastewater and municipal infrastructure projects, providing him the opportunity to work with a number of Municipalities and Utilities throughout Atlantic Canada.

 Mr. Murphy holds a Diploma in Engineering from Dalhousie University, a Bachelor of Civil Engineering from Technical University of Nova Scotia, and a Masters of Business Administration from Dalhousie University.
 He has been a registered professional engineer with Engineers Nova Scotia since 1990.
 In 2003, he was presented with the Citizenship Award from Engineers Nova Scotia.
 He is also a past member of the Atlantic Canada Water and Waste Water Association Scholarship Review Committee, the American Water Works Association, and the American Public Works Association.